Upcycling for the Garden

-When cafes and roasteries turn raw coffee beans into the drink we know and love, there are a number of byproducts produced that often go to waste or end up in landfills.
+When cafes & roasteries turn raw coffee beans into the drink we know & love, there are a number of byproducts that often go to waste or landfills.
 Thankfully, pretty much all of these byproducts are compostable, recyclable or upcyclable.

-Spent coffee grounds are a useful addition to the garden, especially for making compost, as they have a similar nitrogen to carbon ratio as manure.
-This gives your garden an extra boost of energy, which is appreciated by most plants (especially green leafy crops such as lettuce, corn etc.), and is a major fuel for microorganisms that help break down organic matter to form compost.
-When combined with a carbon source (e.g. fallen leaves, straw, newspaper etc.) this provides good levels of phosphorus and potassium too.
-In fact, it is possible to make a complete, nutrient-rich compost by using just coffee grounds, shredded newspaper and a bit of kitchen waste.
+Spent coffee grounds are a useful addition to your garden, especially for making rich compost, as they have a similar nitrogen to carbon ratio as manure.
+This will give your garden an extra boost of energy, which is appreciated by most plants (especially leafy green crops such as lettuce, corn et cetera).
+It is a major fuel for microorganisms which help breakdown organic matter into compost.
+When combined with a carbon source (e.g. fallen leaves, straw, newspaper et cetera) this provides good levels of phosphorus & potassium too.
+In fact, it is possible to make a complete, nutrient-rich compost by using just coffee grounds, shredded newspaper & kitchen waste.

-Grounds are rumoured to deter snails and slugs.
-They don't like the texture or aroma - so sprinkle some around crops like lettuce, cabbage etc. to keep them relatively hole-free!
-There is a theory that cats don't like the smell either so it can be used to stop naughty kitties digging up your newly planted bed.
+Spent coffee grounds are rumoured to deter snails & slugs.
+They don't like the texture or aroma - so sprinkle some around crops like lettuce, strawberry plants, cabbage et cetera. to keep them relatively slug & hole-free!
+There is also a theory that cats don't like the smell either so you could try using it to stop those cheeky cats digging up your newly planted beds.

-A common misconception is that grounds are acidic and good for plants that prefer more acidic soil.
-However, most the acidity is water soluble and ends up your drink rather than the grounds, which have a pH level close to neutral.
+A common misconception is that grounds are acidic & good for plants that prefer more acidic soil.
+However, most of the acidity is water soluble & ends up in your drink rather than the grounds, which have a pH level close to neutral.

-Burlap and jute sacks are great for growing veges, herbs and even small trees in – they provide good drainage and are made of natural fibres so they break down over time.
-This means you could later plant the plant, sack and all, in the ground, with no transplant shock to the plant.
+Burlap & jute sacks are great for growing vegetables, herbs & even small trees in.
+They provide good drainage & are made of natural fibres, so they breakdown over time.
+This means you could later transfer the plant, sack & all, straight into the ground, without shocking it.

-Coffee sacks make good weed mats for pathways (newspaper or cardboard underneath suppresses weeds even better) or dry mulch that prevent strawberries, cucumbers, pumpkins etc. rotting on the ground.
+Coffee sacks are also great weed mats for pathways (newspaper or cardboard underneath will help suppress weeds even more) or use them as a dry mulch to prevent strawberries, cucumbers, pumpkins et cetera from rotting on the ground.

-Even if you had very little space outside, you could still grow potatoes in a few sacks on a porch so long as it gets at least 4 or 5 hours of sun a day.
+Even if you have very little space outside, you could still grow potatoes in a few sacks on a porch so long as it gets at least 4-5 hours of sun a day.
 There's practically nothing to it!
-Throw about a foot of dirt (and maybe some coffee compost) into rolled up sacks, plonk your seed potatoes just under the soil surface, and water them thoroughly about once a week or fortnight (depending on how dry it is).
-Then you just sit back and watch them grow!
-Occasionally unroll the sack and mound them up, i.e. when your shoots get leggy, usually 2 or 3 times suffices.
-The main thing is to only expose the leaves to the sun, this insures you don’t get green potatoes, which are the less tasty, more toxic variety!
+Throw about a foot of dirt (and maybe some spent coffee grinds as compost) into rolled up sacks, plonk your seed potatoes just under the soil surface, and water them thoroughly about once a week or fortnight (depending on how dry it is).
+Then you just sit back & watch them grow!
+Occasionally unroll the sack & add more soil; i.e. when your shoots get leggy, usually 2-3 times suffices.
+The main thing is to only expose the leaves to the sun, this ensures that you won't get green potatoes, which are the less tasty & more toxic variety!

-Drainage can be further improved by keeping sacks on a pallet or over gravel, and by using soil that is not too clayey Clay particles and water molecules can get locked in an eternal embrace which leaves out oxygen, so the roots cannot breathe.
+Drainage can be further improved by keeping sacks on a pallet or over gravel, & by using soil that is not too clayey.
+Clay particles & water molecules can get locked in an eternal embrace which leaves out oxygen, so the roots cannot breathe.

-If given a bit of TLC every so often you should get a pretty good haul of potatoes in each sack.
-Just rip her open and fish out the spoils!
+If given a bit of TLC every so often you should get a pretty good haul of home grown tasty potatoes in each sack.
+Just rip it open & harvest your spoils!